bhumi1102/rails/guides/source/layouts_and_rendering.md

 Creating Responses using `redirect_to`
 -------------------------------------

 Another way to handle returning responses to an HTTP request is with [`redirect_to`][].
-As you've seen, `render` tells Rails which view (or other asset) to use in constructing a response.
+The `render` method tells Rails which view (or other asset) to use in constructing a response.
 The `redirect_to` method does something completely different: it tells the browser to send a new request for a different URL.
-For example, you could redirect from wherever you are in your code to the index of photos in your application with this call:
+For example, you could redirect from wherever you are in a controller action to the photo's index URL `/photos` with this call:

 ```ruby
 redirect_to photos_url
 ```

 You can use [`redirect_back`][] to return the user to the page they just came from.
 This location is pulled from the `HTTP_REFERER` header which is not guaranteed to be set by the browser, so you must provide the `fallback_location` to use in this case.

 ```ruby